Brauckhoff/biopixR/CONTRIBUTING.md

 - We use mainly underscore_separated code style
 - The package is written in S3
 - If you think the code isn't simple enough to understand alone, write comments!
-- Please use the [styler](https://cran.r-project.org/package=styler) to improve the readbility of the code
+- Please consider using the [styler](https://cran.r-project.org/package=styler) package to improve the readbility of the code

 ## 🌟 : Choose an issue/ Create an issue